 This stack is designed to be cost-effective and flexible for your startup, allowing you to build and

-However, cheaper doesn’t mean cheap, and expect to pay $30,000 – $70,000 for initial MVP development, depending on the development team’s location.
+However, cheaper doesn’t mean cheap, and expect to pay $30,000 – $70,000 for a grocery app, for initial MVP development, depending on the development team’s location.

 Keep customers engaged by sending timely push notifications about special offers, price drops, order updates, and other relevant information.
 This helps maintain interest and increase conversions.